S Pen stylus

 We ran the usual benchmarks and found the results to be very good.
 It didn’t necessarily beat every phone out there, and I have to wonder if thermals played a role.
+It also falls below the latest flagships with Snapdragon 888 silicon.
 That said, the Note 20 Ultra makes mincemeat of normal tasks.
 It basically just flies through everything.

-The global version of the phone ships with the Exynos 990 processor.
-We’re evaluating that device’s performance separately.
+The global version of the phone ships with the Exynos 990 processor, which falls behind in benchmarks and is significantly outpaced by the Snapdragon 865 variant on GPU performance.
 Our team found that the Exynos model also developed significant heat during use, so something other than the processor may be playing a role here.
 Moreover, Exynos-powered Samsung devices are not as powerful or as efficient as their Snapdragon-powered peers.
 Bottom line, the Snapdragon model is generally superior.
 In this case, the Snapdragon model is reserved for North America, while the Exynos model will be sold most other markets.

 Battery: Average at best

 Given the huge display and thirsty processor, I was expecting the Note 20 Ultra to have a ridonkulous battery.
 The S20 Ultra, for example, has a 5,000mAh power cell.
 Instead, Samsung stuck with 4,500mAh.
 That is an improvement over the Note 10 Plus’ 4,300mAh cell, to be sure, and yet I was hoping for more.